lucamar91/qkd_networks/README.md

-Modeling and simulation of QKD networks.
+# Software for the modeling and simulation of QKD networks.

 ### Code description
 - qkd_networks.py: is the main script.
 When executed it produces several outputs explained below;